dataloop-ai/dtlpy-documentation/docs_build/glossary/glossary.md

 ### <a name="assignment"></a>Assignment ([Entity](#entity))
-An Assignment is a specific Task that is assigned to an individual, represents a unique instance of an Assignment, and contains all the information necessary for annotators to complete the work.
+An Assignment is a specific Task that is assigned to an individual, represents a unique instance of an Assignment, and contains all the information necessary for Annotators to complete the work.
 As Annotators work on the Assignment, Annotators can communicate with Project Managers or team leaders and can ask for clarification on any aspects of the Task that are unclear.
-Once an Assignment is completed, the Dataloop system automatically aggregates the results and provides Project managers with real-time insights into the progress of each Assignment, the quality of the Annotations, and the overall status of the Project.
+Once an Assignment is completed, the Dataloop system automatically aggregates the results and provides project managers with real-time insights into the progress of each Assignment, the quality of the Annotations, and the overall status of the Project.

 An Assigment may be an Item or collection of Items that are allocated to an Annotator for manual annotation and/or review.
 Items can be redistributed or reassigned between Assignments.
 The Annotator is also referred to as an “Assignee” or "Contributor".